 EUTM-RCA is a non-executive defence mission with the aim of contributing to the EU´s efforts in advising, teaching and training the Armed Forces of the Central African Republic.
 It aims to support the reform of the Armed Forces and strengthen their ability to contribute to the defence of their own territory and the protection of their own population.

-Also linked to this mission is the ongoing deployment of the ´Mamba` attachment of the Air Force, which has operated in Libreville (Gabon) since March 2014 to ensure support for Spanish troops deployed in the Central African Republic.
+Also linked to this mission is the ongoing deployment of the ´Mamba` Detachment of the Spanish Air Force, which has operated in Libreville (Gabon) since March 2014 to ensure support for Spanish troops deployed in the Central African Republic.

 To support authorities of the Central African Republic in preparation for the next reform of the security sector.
 This will help achieve the required abilities and quality with the aim of modernising and becoming more efficient.
-The EUTM-RCA operation will start on 16th July 2016.
+The EUTM-RCA operation started on 16th July 2016.

-The EUTM-RCA operation provides continuity to the EU mission EUFOR- RCA, following its completion in March 2015.
+Operation EUTM RCA is intented to provide continuity to the European Union´s misión EUFOR RCA, following its completion in March 2015.

-Born from the agreement of the international community to avoid a genocide of the civil African population, now, following stabilisation, it is necessary to strengthen security and teach the Armed Forces to make their own decisions.
+It was born out of the international community´s commitment to prevent genocide of African civilians and now, after stabilisation, it is necessary to strengthen security and teach its armed forces to make their own decisions.

-The new operation must serve as a link with the forces deployed on the ground, both MINUSCA (United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic) and the French from the SANGARIS operation.
+Then new operation must serve as a link with the forces deployed on the ground, both those of MINUSCA (United Nations Multidimensinal Integrated Stabilisation Mission in the Central African Republic) and the French forces of operation 'Sangaris'.

 · November 21.
 Transfer of Authority of the Spanish contingent.
 Colonel Pedro Polo, Commander Mission, was relieved after six months of deployment by Colonel Alfonso Barea.